 - My father wants me to marry someone he chooses but I will never get married against my will.

-- Her ex-boyfriend held her at gunpoint for eight hours against her will until she was able to escape and run to the police when he fell asleep.
+- Her ex-boyfriend held her at gunpoint for eight hours against her will until he fell asleep and she was able to escape and run to the police.

 against the clock: in a hurry or trying to complete something before a specific time.

 - We worked against the clock to finish the report before the end of the day.